 Moving Off the Land

-In conjunction with the exhibition, Jonas will present two live performances of Moving Off the Land, a mesmerizing tribute and poetic response to the power of the ocean.
+In conjunction with the exhibition, Jonas presented two live performances of Moving Off the Land, a mesmerizing tribute and poetic response to the power of the ocean.
 Commissioned by TBA21–Academy and recently presented in Tate Modern’s Turbine Hall as part of a major survey exhibition dedicated to her work, the multi-layered performance brings together readings, dance, live drawing and projections to portray the ocean’s biodiverse inhabitants and endangered marine cultures.
-Moving Off the Land will be presented on Saturday, January 19, and Sunday, January 20, 2019.
-Find more information and purchase performance tickets here.
+Moving Off the Land was presented on Saturday, January 19, and Sunday, January 20, 2019.

 The exhibition will be on view January 17, 2019, through March 10, 2019.
 Wednesday-Saturday, noon-8 p.m.; Sunday, 11 a.m.-5 p.m.
 Closed Monday-Tuesday.

 Admission is free.
 Due to anticipated demand, visitors are encouraged to reserve complimentary tickets in advance.
 A limited number of same-day tickets will be available to visitors throughout the exhibition.